davidmoten/sgb-decoder/README.md

 Given that a service implementation of the decoder would probably serialize the decoded structure into JSON or XML, it probably makes sense to use one of those text formats to hold the canonical decoded form so that the implementer can reuse the canonical form work.

-If JSON or XML was used for the canonical format then it should also be described by a schema document (JSON Schema or XSD).
+If JSON or XML was used for the canonical form then it should also be described by a schema document (JSON Schema or XSD).
+This library offers a JSON form.

 Here's an example of a canonical form using JSON:
 ```json